bodo-ai/PyDough/documentation/functions.md

   # If x is "2025-03-18" (Tuesday) and y is "2025-03-31" (Monday)
   DATEDIFF("weeks", x, y) returns 2
   ```
+ Please see the [Session Configs](./usage.md#session-configs) documentation for more details and in-depth examples.
 - `DATEDIFF("days", x, y)`: Returns the **number of full days since x that y occurred**.
 For example, if **x** is 11:59 PM on one day, and **y** is 12:01 AM the next day, it counts as **1 day apart**, even though they are only 2 minutes apart.
 - `DATEDIFF("hours", x, y)`: Returns the **number of full hours since x that y occurred**.
 For example, if **x** is 6:59 PM and **y** is 7:01 PM on the same day, it counts as **1 hour apart**, even though the difference is only 2 minutes.
 - `DATEDIFF("minutes", x, y)`: Returns the **number of full minutes since x that y occurred**.
 For example, if **x** is 7:00 PM and **y** is 7:01 PM, it counts as **1 minute apart**, even though the difference is exactly 60 seconds.